oussama-aouini/oussama-aouini/README.md

 - 👀 I’m interested in DataScience & AI
 - 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on Linux
-- 📫 How to reach me @aouiniou on twitter
+- 📫 You can reach me on twitter @aouiniou

 <!---
 oussama-aouini/oussama-aouini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.